xavierolivenza/UPC_3DEngine/README.md

 -Profiler: This window shows the ms wasted in every module

+-Hierarchy: This window shows game object hierarchy, if you clic one node, the inspector window updates with the new data to show

--Properties: This window shows useful informattion about the loaded geometry
+-Inspector: This window shows game object and associated components configuration

 -Console: A console that LOGS all the engine process